Help! I Breached the Chargeback Thresholds! Now What?!

 - 5 minutes

 Preventing chargebacks is a difficult job, and sometimes, your efforts might not be as successful as you’d like them to be.
-It’s not uncommon for merchants to exceed the chargeback thresholds set by the card networks.
+It’s not uncommon for merchants to exceed the chargeback thresholds set by the card brands.

 If you’ve gone over the chargeback limits, there are seven things you’ll want to do.

 There are two chargeback benchmarks: chargeback count and chargeback-to-transaction ratio.